Tom Hesford Memorial Scholarship

 Early on Tom learned to believe in possibilities and developed a vision of what he wanted his life to be.
 For him, education was the vehicle he rode to achieve that vision.
 He knew that earning an education is more difficult when a student comes from poverty, and so he had to work hard, very hard!
 Because he was poor he knew he wanted a life with more than refried oatmeal patties.
 From opportunities during high school, he learned that he wanted to help others and that he felt like he could make a difference in other people’s lives.
 These feelings drew him to education right from the beginning.

-Tom began teaching at Bismarck High in the fall of 1967 and for the next 24 years he was a role model of resilience, perseverance, hard work, compassion and empathy for the generation of students.
+Tom began teaching at Bismarck High in the fall of 1967 and for the next 24 years he was a role model of resilience, perseverance, hard work, compassion and empathy for a generation of students.
 His expectations, tempered with a healthy dose of good humor, provided motivation for a countless number of students through the years.

 In 1991, Tom became a principal.
 After two years at Century High School, he came back home to Bismarck High where the skills that he had honed as a teacher served him well as an administrator.
 He was admired for his visionary leadership and for his unwavering loyalty to his teachers, his students, and his school.